Coronary heart disease

 - after a heart attack

-- if the disease has already caused a cardiac insufficiency
+- if the disease has already caused heart failure

-- if the symptoms make a daily routine impossible
+- if the symptoms make a normal everyday life impossible

 The application is made to the funder concerned along with the doctor, so usually to the statutory health insurance or pension fund.

-People with heart problems often get the impression that they would have to turn their lives upside down.
-They get a lot of well-meaning advice.
-But a total reorganization is usually unrealistic.
+People with heart problems often have the impression that they need to turn their whole lives upside down.
+They get a lot of well-meaning advice but such major change is usually unrealistic.
 A change of lifestyle is more successful if one goal at a time is set.
 Small steps are often more sensible than attempting a radical change of life overnight.

-Even if the coronary heart disease is a chronic illness, it does not have to control everyday life.
+Even though coronary heart disease is a chronic illness, it does not have to control everyday life.
 It helps to have a good understanding about it.
 It is thus easier to have a handle on the treatment and detect potential problems in good time.

 Where is there more support?

-For people with statutory health insurance suffering from coronary heart disease, there are so-called structured treatment programs, sometimes also termed “disease management programs“ (DMP).
-The aim is improving quality of life and ensuring a high-quality treatment.
-Anyone who wants to take part in a DMP should contact their health insurance fund.
+For people with statutory health insurance suffering from coronary heart disease, there are structured treatment programs, sometimes also termed “disease management programs“ (DMP).
+The aim is improving quality of life and ensuring high-quality treatment.
+If you would like to take part in a DMP, you can contact your health insurance provider.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).